-The threshold for the OUT102 is determined by adjusting the amplitude control on the STM100C module.
+The threshold for the OUT102 is determined by adjusting the amplitude control on the STM100C module; the OUT102 Piezo transducer may be connected directly to the STM100C stimulator module 50 ohm output.
 When the STM100C stimulator module output rises above 1.5 volts, the OUT102 piezo indicator will emit a constant audible signal (3.0 kHz @ 80dB).

 The OUT102 case is (W x L x H) 50.29 mm x 65.41 mm x 45.15 mm with a 1.8 m cable terminated in a 3.5 mm phone plug.